Mr-mist23110/log/README.md

 **8/22/2020**
 today we got to boss mommy around.
 Then we got to go to the pool.
-After that, to to Chick-fil-a for lunch. then we got to eat really good tasting chips for a snack. after that, we ate dinner and made a fruit smoothie. so it was a really good day.
+After that, we went to Chick-fil-a for lunch. then we got to eat really good tasting chips for a snack. after that, we ate dinner and made a fruit smoothie. so it was a really good day.

 **8/23/2020**
-nothing to say today.
+nothing to say today
 **8/24/2020**
 today we got to finnaly play Roblox cool.

+8/25/2020
+so today we got to go to CVS and GIANTS and we got to get chips.

+8/25/2020
+today was just another day of playing roblox doing my list and playing more roblox.
+Nothing much but I got to drink a milkshake for breakfast.
+Really good tasting.